top of page

 Two people with long hair, seen from behind, stand before a large ancient stone pyramid under a cloudy sky, evoking a sense of awe.

-Well, as much I planned and prepared for our Chichen Itza port adventure, the weather had different plans!
+Well, as much as I planned and prepared for our Chichen Itza port adventure, the weather had different plans!
 We experienced very rough seas and heavy winds the night before our stop in Progreso.
 I received an alert on my phone that our Chichen Itza port adventure had been canceled.
-Since it wasn't guaranteed we could dock on time the 130-minute drive made this adventure no longer viable.
+Since it wasn’t guaranteed we could dock on time, the 130-minute drive made this adventure no longer viable.
 As you can imagine, we were a bit disappointed.

 Ancient stone corridor with a vaulted ceiling and columns.
 Weathered bricks line the walls, and an open lawn is visible in the background.